• Skip to main content

 • Pour in the mixture.

-• Place the pan inside the ActiFry and close the lid.
-Cook for the time indicated.
+• Cook for 45 minutes.
+Note!
+The ActiFry Genius XL also has automated time and temperature controls, so this bit is super easy.
 Turn out, ideally on to a cooling rack, and leave to cool or chill before eating.

 Video